core-wg/resource-directory/draft-ietf-core-resource-directory.md

 the registering endpoint SHOULD attempt registration again.

-The following example shows how the registering endpoint updates its registration resource at an RD using this interface with the example location value: /rd/4521.
+The following example shows how the registering endpoint resets the timeout on its registration resource at an RD using this interface with the example location value: /rd/4521.

 ~~~~